-The three times in the Old Testament where the phrase, "An eye for an eye, and a tooth for a tooth," is mentioned all relate to a civil situation, something occurring within a duly constituted authority: a judge, a magistrate, etc. "An eye for an eye, and a tooth for a tooth," is not a statement that is in any way related to personal relationships.
-However, that's precisely what the Pharisees had done with it.
+The three times in the Old Testament where the phrase “an eye for an eye, and a tooth for a tooth” is mentioned all relate to a civil situation, something being judged before a duly constituted authority: a judge, a magistrate, etc. “An eye for an eye, and a tooth for a tooth” is not a statement that is in any way related to personal relationships.
+However, that’s precisely what the Pharisees had done with it.
 They took a divine principle for the courts, and they made it a matter of daily vendettas.

 The basis for this radically different way of dealing with one another underscores the radically different lifestyle of the true follower of Christ.
 But this is in no way to be taken as prohibiting self-defense or protecting someone from being harmed by others.
 The rights of police officers and the military to protect the innocent and preserve the peace are not in question here.
 Turning the other cheek applies to personal relationships and involves primarily not seeking to defend ourselves against personal insults.